enyojs/ares-project/hermes/README.md

 **NOTE**:

-- Due to a certain restriction on the edition of the Adobe account, a user cant change the linked Adobe ID on his Phonegap account.
+- Due to a certain restriction on the edition of the Adobe account, a user can't change the linked Adobe ID on his Phonegap account.
 - A user can unlink his Phonegap account from the Github account by following these steps:

 	1. The user must be authenticated in Github